WHAT IS LEG DISCOLORATION?

-Hyperpigmentation or skin color changes in the skin as result from significant venous circulatory issues.
+Hyperpigmentation or skin discoloration (also known as venous stasis dermatitis) in the skin as result from significant venous circulatory issues.
 Increased pressure from damaged veins can keep blood from flowing properly and cause some of this blood to leak out of the veins and into the skin.
 This is known as Venous stasis dermatitis.

 Once this occurs, it rarely goes away.
 However, treatment should still be done because this skin damage can lead to sores or ulcers.
 Medical intervention will help get this problem under control.

 Poor circulation, or higher than normal pressure through delicate veins in the lower extremities can cause some of the blood to leak through the skin.
 The pigmented color from the blood can cause a dark discoloration in the skin.
 Venous Insufficiency, which is a problem with the vein valves not working properly to pump blood, can cause this added pressure to build.

 There are a variety of factors can increase your risk of developing leg discoloration such as: